itzgoldenleonard/Craftbot-Plus-essentials/doc/presets.md

 ## Installation instructions

-If the program asks you to set up or import presets for printers just say no to that and close the pop up.
 The presets are in the folder `PrusaSlicer config files`.

 Copy the files from there to your PrusaSlicer config folder located in: